Small bungalow single story home exterior.

 How do fixed-rate and variable-rate home equity loans work?

 A fixed-rate home equity loan involves a set interest rate and predetermined monthly payments.
-In contrast, home equity lines of credit have a variable interest rate, which can change as the market conditions change.
+In contrast, home equity lines of credit have a variable interest rate, which can change as the market conditions fluctuate.

 Does my home need to be appraised?